 Joan L. Rush (Retired)

 Joan Rush is a retired lawyer who worked with Bernard LLP for many years assisting our client insurance underwriters, P&I clubs, and brokers with OSFI, FICOM and other Canadian regulatory and compliance matters.
 Joan consulted in the areas of insurance law, health law and corporate governance.
 Before establishing her private practice, Joan was Vice President and General Counsel to a Canadian life insurance company.
 She completed a Master of Laws degree in Health Law and Ethics.
 She has been an Adjunct Professor at the Faculty of Law, University of B.C., teaching life and disability insurance law and a scholar in residence at the UBC Faculty of Law.
-She is currently an Adjunct Professor with the UBC Faculty of Dentistry.
+She was also an Adjunct Professor with the UBC Faculty of Dentistry.
 Although Joan is retired from practice, she maintains a collegial and consulting relationship with our firm.

 Completed Federal and Provincial registrations for various foreign insurers in Canada, including marine insurers, with The Office of the Superintendent of Financial Institutions [Canada] (OSFI) and all Canadian provincial and territorial regulators: 2007 through 2011.